What is a transition payment?

 - year-end bonuses

-Transition payment in case of dismissal after illness
+Transition payment in case of illness

 The exceptions for paying a transition payment also apply to sick employees.
 For example, if your company goes bankrupt, you do not have to pay a transition fee.